-COVID-19 Updates for the Perkins Community (Updated March 27, 2020)
+COVID-19 Updates for the Perkins Community (Last updated August, 2020)

 As Coronavirus (COVID-19) continues to spread rapidly across communities and is an evolving situation for all of us, including Perkins, we have been and will continue to consult with State officials and our medical advisors to ensure the best and safest care for all that we work with and that we minimize risk for all members of our community including our staff, residents, and program participants.
 The underlying theme of our approach and the current status is continued caution and diligence.